 That at the time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us; (Ephesians 2:12-14, though I encourage you to read through to 20.)

 Just think about this, let it sink in for a moment…this is the amazing gift of salvation we have through Jesus Christ!
 We were cut off from God, without hope, but because of Christs crucifixion on the cross we now have direct access to God!
 We are NO LONGER WITHOUT HOPE!
 Isn’t that enough?
 Our reason for celebrating Christ resurrection without diluting it with pagan rituals?
 Think how God feels when he looks down at earth, his creation, mixing false Gods with the sacrifice His only begotten son Jesus made on the cross.
-Are we really stupid enough to believe that when we stand before God someday, we will not be held accountable for this, and all our actions?
+Are we really stupid enough to believe that when we stand before God someday, we will not be held accountable for this?
 That God will overlook our sin?
 Yes, our sins are forgiven…but by choosing to disobey God, we are telling God we don’t want Him, we don’t need Him…that is a scary thought.

 Where do you stand today?